elqal3awii/WebSecurity-Academy-with-Python/Cross-site scripting (XSS)/Reflected XSS in canonical link tag/README.md

-# Hack Steps
+## Hack Steps

-1. Inject payload as a query string of the URL to call the alert function
+1. Inject payload as a query string of the URL
-2. The script will be executed after pressing the correct key combinations
+2. The alert function will be called after pressing the correct key combinations

-# Run Script
+## Run Script

 1. Change the URL of the lab
 2. Start script

 ```
-~$ python reflected_xss_in_canonical_link_tag.py
+~$ python main.py
 ```

-# Expected Output
+## Expected Output

 ```
-❯❯ Injecting payload as a query string of the URL to call the alert function..
+❯❯ Injecting payload as a query string of the URL..
 OK
 🗹 The lab should be marked now as solved
 ```